fsprojects/Paket/docs/content/index.md

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.

-To get started with the code, just fork and clone locally.
-Then build the solution with `build.sh` on Mono, Visual Studio or `build.cmd`. *Please see the [Quick contributing guide in the README][readme] for contribution gudelines*.
+Please see the [Quick contributing guide in the README][readme] for contribution gudelines.

 The library is available under MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.